 Giving seven sermons a day, handling classes of twenty or more, is exhausting, a young person’s task.
 How do elderly teachers manage?
 I guess that’s why so many look for promotion to administrative posts, or drift out of the profession.

 My days as a drama teacher were memorable.
-I met and marvelled.
+They were the making of me.

-Where are they now?
+Where are those children now?
 What did they do with their lives?
-I am honoured to have known them.
+I’m honoured to have known them.
 I hope they’re well.
 I trust none joined the army for loss of a better job, and became cannon fodder.
 I hope they’re teaching their children honesty and perseverance.
-I hope at least one reads this and recognises a time of remembrance.
+I hope at least one reads this and recognises a time of fond remembrance.
 I hope.

-(An abridged version of this essay appeared in iScot – ordered your copy yet?)
+(An abridged version of this essay appeared in iScot magazine)